 Includes chronology, exhibition checklist and index

-The Cape Ann Museum’s exhibition Homer at the Beach: A Marine Painter’s Journey, 1869–1880 charts Winslow Homer’s (1836–1910) artistic formation as a marine painter, focusing on eleven seminal years (1869–1880) and a physical journey to six waterfront locations.
+This exhibition, on view at the Cape Ann Museum from August 3 – December 1, 2019, charted Winslow Homer’s (1836–1910) artistic formation as a marine painter, focusing on eleven seminal years (1869–1880) and a physical journey to six waterfront locations.
 This voyage from New Jersey to Maine—including multiple visits to Gloucester and other parts of Cape Ann—forever changed Homer’s life and was pivotal in his development as a nationally significant artist.

-Time spent on Cape Ann was critical to Homer’s development.
-It was in Gloucester in 1873 that Homer made his first watercolors, and during the summer of 1880 on Ten Pound Island in Gloucester Harbor, his mastery of the watercolor medium reached new heights.
+The time Homer spent on Cape Ann was critical to his development.
+It was in Gloucester in 1873 that he made his first watercolors, and during the summer of 1880 on Ten Pound Island in Gloucester Harbor, his mastery of this medium reached new heights.
 Homer’s innate powers of observation captured the essence of the people he encountered and their sense of place—unique in each case, and distinctly American.

-Homer at the Beach documents Homer’s journey of artistic discovery, providing a rare opportunity to view the artist’s work in adjacency to the settings that inspired their creation and alongside a range of important contextualizing objects.
-These period items deepen an understanding of Homer’s remarkable talents, and fulfill the Cape Ann Museum’s mission to illuminate the diversity and interconnected stories between art and the rich geographic, cultural and historic settings so integral to Cape Ann.
+The catalog, mirroring the exhibit, documents Homer’s journey of artistic discovery, and provides the opportunity to view the artist’s work in relation to the location of its inspired creation and alongside a range of important contextualizing objects.
+Such period items including apparel, historic photographs, ship models and an actual boat, deepen the understanding of Homer’s remarkable talents, and fulfill the Cape Ann Museum’s mission to illuminate the diversity and interconnected stories between art and the rich geographic, cultural and historic settings so integral to Cape Ann.